 Legionella bacteria can multiply in water systems.
 Droplets released by water systems such as cooling towers, showers, taps, Jacuzzi and whirlpool spas can be inhaled and cause serious pneumonia-like illness following exposure.
 Specific controls are required in Guernsey.

-You will need to ensure you deal with legionella risks if your building is left unoccupied during the lockdown.
+You will need to ensure you deal with Legionella risks if your building is left unoccupied during a lockdown.

 Some maintenance activities such as flushing and disinfection of water outlets might be classed as essential, but this is not always the case and will need to be justified on the basis of the risk assessment.